 How can you tell if a lens is polarized, and are camera lenses polarized at the factory?
-Here we take a closer look at the polarization of lenses and explain what to consider with filters.
+Here, we take a closer look at lens polarization and explain what to consider with filters.

 We assume that two types of people have come across this article: Some are genuinely curious and just want to find out if a camera lens can be polarized.
 Others, our dear visitors, want to know how to recognize if a lens is polarized.
 Whatever interests you, this article answers your question.